PanPapag/SMS-Spam-Detection-System/README.md

 ## Installation

 ## How to use?
+1. Open terminal
+2. git clone

 ## License
-This project is licensed under MIT License.
+This project is licensed under the MIT License.

 MIT © [PanPapag]()